 What We're Doing

 Supported by a California Energy Commission award, REALIZE will organize the market in California to provide zero-net-energy retrofits at scale for disadvantaged communities across the state.
-The team will look to streamline everything from the financing, to the permitting, to the installation process for sets of turnkey net zero retrofit solutions.
+The team will look to streamline everything from financing, to permitting, to the installation process for sets of turnkey net-zero retrofit solutions.

 Robot is welding metal part in automotive industrial

-RetrofitNY, an Energiesprong program in the New York State Energy Research and Development Authority, and REALIZE are collaborating to work with manufacturers to accelerate the development of a robust supply chain for net zero retrofit packages.
+RetrofitNY, an Energiesprong program in the New York State Energy Research and Development Authority, and REALIZE are collaborating to work with manufacturers to accelerate the development of a robust supply chain for net-zero retrofit packages.
 The team is especially focused on bundled solutions consisting of components such as envelope panelization systems and modular, prefabricated, integrated mechanical system units.
-These pre-designed and prefabricated packages will result in enhanced quality assurance, and will streamline production and installation, making high performance building design and construction more efficient and cost competitive.

 Department of Energy